saikatbishal/saikatbishal/README.md

 - 📫 If you want to talk to me feel free to email me at [Email 1](saikat.bishal786@gmail.com), [email 2](saikatbishal@codesthaan.com)

-- 😄 Pronouns:  He, Him, Oye, Mew-Mew (I love Cats)
+- 😄 Pronouns:  He, Him

-- ⚡ Fun fact: I am a Graphic Designer by passion.
+- ⚡ Fun fact: I am a Graphic Designer and visual storyteller by passion.
 You can love my work at [Instagram](https://www.instagram.com/the_thin_white_frame/)

 - 🎁 Let me know if there's a job opening as I'm currently looking for some money.